ALS & Genetics

 Practice what you want to say.
 Write down a list of things you want to cover.
 You don’t need to have all the answers, and you don’t need to explain everything in one sitting.

 Find the right time.
-Make sure that you and the person you are telling are not distracted or in the middle of something.
+Make sure you and the person you are telling are not distracted or in the middle of something.
 A quiet space with undivided attention is best.

 Consider writing a letter or email, if having a conversation may be too difficult.
 Genetic counselors can also write letters that explain the testing, the results, and their meaning that you can share with your family.